PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling: Method

 $v_t^\theta$ is parameterized with a U-Net architecture which we have found crucial for its performance.
 We have implemented our U-Net based on OpenAI's guided diffusion library~\citep{dhariwal2021diffusion}.

-\begin{remark}[Architecture choice for velocity field] U-Nets are designed to capture spatial relationships like in imaging data, which do not apply to gene expression vectors where the ordering of genes is arbitrary.
-While theoretically suboptimal compared to permutation-invariant architectures like Transformer~\citep{vaswani2017attention}, we found the U-Net to be a pragmatic choice: it empirically outperforms MLP and requires a significantly lower compute budget than a Transformer. \end{remark}
+\begin{remark}[Architecture choice for velocity field] U-Nets are designed to capture spatial relationships, such as the relationship between spatial coordinates in imaging data, which do not apply to gene expression vectors where the ordering of genes is arbitrary.
+While theoretically suboptimal compared to permutation-invariant architectures like Transformer~\citep{vaswani2017attention}, we found the U-Net to be a pragmatic choice: it is highly parameter efficient compared to the Transformer, requires significantly lower computational resources, and empirically outperforms MLP. \end{remark}